 A Word from the Director

 The intellectual energy of our PhD. students is a constant source of inspiration.
-Over the years, students have organized ground-breaking conferences (including a highly successful biennial conference run by students in the Joint Program), established reading and thesis support groups, and instigated numerous social events.
+Over the years, students have organized ground-breaking conferences, established reading and thesis support groups, and been included in exhibitions, film screenings and cultural events around the world.
 Our students have also been successful in securing highly competitive scholarships and awards, including the Trudeau Scholarship and the Vanier Canada Graduate Scholarship.
-Graduates from our program have gone on to take up post-doctoral fellowships, employment in the public and private sectors, and academic positions across Canada and around the world.
+Graduates from our program have gone on to take up post-doctoral fellowships, employment in the public and private sectors, and academic positions across Canada and internationally.

 Director, Concordia PhD in Communication